kdeldycke/click-extra/docs/sphinx.md

     .. click:run::
         invoke(hello_world, args=["--name", "Joe"])

-Which renders in Sphinx into a full execution trace in a terminal block:
+Which renders in Sphinx like it was executed in a terminal block:

 .. click:run::
     invoke(hello_world, args=["--name", "Joe"])